-The forward-looking statements contained in this Interim Financial Report are made as of the date of this report, and should not be relied upon as representing the Company's views as of any date subsequent to the date of this report.
+The forward-looking statements contained in the 2021 Reporting Documents are made as of the date of this report, and should not be relied upon as representing the Company's views as of any date subsequent to the date of this report.
 Except as required by applicable law, the Company undertakes no obligation to publicly update or otherwise revise any forward-looking statement, whether as a result of new information, future events, or otherwise.

-The information in this report is as at November 4, 2021, unless otherwise indicated.
+The information in this report is as at March 3, 2022, unless otherwise indicated.
 All amounts are reported in Canadian dollars.

 - 1. In the discussion, reference is made to Earnings before Interest, Tax, Depreciation and Amortization ("EBITDA"), which represents earnings from continuing operations before interest, including amortization of deferred financing costs, provision for income taxes, depreciation and amortization.
-This is not a generally accepted earnings measure under IFRS and does not have a standardized meaning under IFRS, and therefore the measure as calculated by the Company may not be comparable to similarly titled measures reported by other companies.
+This is not a generally accepted earnings measure under IFRS and does not have a standardized meaning under IFRS, and therefore the measure as calculated by the Company may not be comparable to similarly-titled measures reported by other companies.
 EBITDA is presented as management believes it is a useful indicator of a Company's ability to meet debt service and capital expenditure requirements and because the Company interprets trends in EBITDA as an indicator of relative operating performance.
 EBITDA should not be considered by an investor as an alternative to net earnings or cash flows as determined in accordance with IFRS.
-For a reconciliation of EBITDA to the most directly comparable measures calculated in accordance with IFRS refer to "Reconciliation of Net Earnings to Earnings before Interest, Tax, Depreciation and Amortization EBITDA and Adjusted EBITDA". - 2.
+For a reconciliation of EBITDA to the most directly comparable measures calculated in accordance with IFRS refer to "Reconciliation of Net Earnings to EBITDA and Adjusted EBITDA". - 2.
 In the discussion, reference is made to Adjusted EBITDA, which is EBITDA as defined above, before certain non-recurring or unusual items.
 This is not a generally accepted earnings measure under IFRS and does not have a standardized meaning under IFRS.
 The measure as calculated by the Company may not be comparable to similarly-titled measures reported by other companies.
 Adjusted EBITDA is presented as management believes it is a useful indicator of the Company's ability to meet debt service and capital expenditure requirements from its regular business, before non-recurring items.
 Adjusted EBITDA should not be considered by an investor as an alternative to net earnings or cash flows as determined in accordance with IFRS.
-For a reconciliation from Adjusted EBITDA to the most directly comparable measures calculated in accordance with IFRS refer to "Reconciliation of Net Earnings to Earnings before Interest, Tax, Depreciation and Amortization (EBITDA) and Adjusted EBITDA".
+For a reconciliation from Adjusted EBITDA to the most directly comparable measures calculated in accordance with IFRS refer to "Reconciliation of Net Earnings to EBITDA and Adjusted EBITDA". - 3.
+In discussion, reference is made to Net earnings before directly attributable acquisition related costs.
+This is not a generally accepted earnings measure under IFRS and does not have a standardized meaning under IFRS.
+The measure as calculated by the Company may not be comparable to similarly-titled measures reported by other companies.
+Net earnings before directly attributable acquisition related costs is presented as management believes it is a useful indicator of the Company's operating results, before non-recurring items.
+Net earnings before directly attributable acquisition related costs should not be considered by an investor as an alternative to net earnings or cash flows as determined in accordance with IFRS.
+For a reconciliation from Net earnings before directly attributable acquisition relates costs to the most directly comparable measures calculated in accordance with IFRS refer to "Reconciliation of Net Earnings before Directly Attributable Acquisition Relates Costs".